vmware/versatile-data-kit/specs/VEP-Milestone25-vector-database-ingestion/README.md

 ## Glossary

-LLM: Large language model.
+*LLM*: Large language model.
 The most ubiquitous example of this is chatgpt.
 It is a specialized type of artificial intelligence (AI) that has been trained on vast amounts of text to understand existing content and generate original content.

-RAG: Retrival augmented generation.
+*RAG*: Retrival augmented generation.
 Additional information is passed to the LLM through the prompt.
 This additional information can help it generate better and more context aware responses.

-Vector database: A database which supports storing vectors(arrays of numbers) and doing similarity searches between vectors(cosine distance, dot product etc...).
+*Vector database*: A database which supports storing vectors(arrays of numbers) and doing similarity searches between vectors(cosine distance, dot product etc...).

-PGVector: A postgres extension which enables similarity searches in postgres and a vector datatype.
+*PGVector*: A postgres extension which enables similarity searches in postgres and a vector datatype.

+*Chunk*: A piece of text which it makes sense to create an embedding from.
+Lets look an example.
+In the case where we are saving confluence docs into a vector store it would be most obvious to create an embedding per paragraph.
+However we might find that it really helps to include the page title along with the paragraph when creating the embeddings.

 ## Motivation